Benzophenone – information sheet

 - The ecological hazard and exposure potentials of benzophenone were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.

-- As a result of the screening assessment, the Government has concluded that benzophenone is harmful to human health but not to the environment, at levels of exposure considered in the assessment.
+- The Government concluded that benzophenone poses a risk to human health, but not the environment, at levels of exposure considered in the assessment.
+Risk management actions were taken to address the exposures of concern.

 About this substance

-- The screening assessment summarized here focused on the substance methanone, diphenyl-, also referred to as benzophenone, which was assessed under the Chemicals Management Plan (CMP).
+- The assessment focused on the substance methanone, diphenyl-, also referred to as benzophenone, which was assessed under the third phase of the Chemicals Management Plan (CMP).

 - Benzophenone occurs naturally in the environment (for example, in some fruits and plants), and is also human-made.